Back to Posts List

 If your website is in its initial phase, the staging environment is the best place and time to review and revise the changes before the website goes live.

-Essentially, for revenue-generating websites, site owners should leave the technical aspect of a website to the professionals.
-They are familiar with the code and can help prevent any major to common issues related to web code, significantly improving the website or app performance.
+Essentially, for revenue-generating websites, site owners should leave the technical aspect to the professionals.
+They are familiar with the code and can help prevent any major or common issues related to web code, significantly improving the website or app performance.

 2. Malicious Attacks

 A website is only as strong as its weakest security link.
-Unfortunately, websites can be an easy target for cybercriminals looking to steal data and passwords or even take down a business.
+Unfortunately, websites can be easy targets for cybercriminals looking to steal data and passwords or even shut down a business.

-This security breach is the act of malicious attacks, such as distributed denial of service (DDoS), SQL injection, and cross-site scripting.
+This security breach is caused by malicious attacks, such as distributed denial of service (DDoS), SQL injection, and cross-site scripting.

 HTTP flood attack example

-Using a reliable hosting plan with secure servers is the best way to avoid infecting your website by malicious attacks.
-Website owners can also utilize web application firewalls (WAFs), such as Azure WAF, Cloudflare WAF, etc. These WAFs scan all traffic sources going to and from their website for malicious activity and can block attacks in real-time.
+Using a reliable hosting plan with secure servers is the best way to avoid infecting your website with malicious attacks.
+Website owners can also utilize web application firewalls (WAFs), such as Azure WAF, Cloudflare WAF, etc. These WAFs scan all traffic sources going to and from their website for malicious activity and can block attacks in real time.

 Furthermore, data or security breaches are not unusual for online users.
 Even surfing cautiously leaves some tracks for data brokers.
 They gather information from different sources, create your profile, and use it to sell or abuse.
 In such circumstances, online users can utilize privacy apps like Optery or Privacybee.